 We custom make a cable to solve this problem – it is the insert direct out cable, and it is wired to plug in fully and securely and do exactly what you want.

 Here are our insert direct out cables:

-Direct in does the opposite and is designed to feed signal into your mixer while bypassing the input stage.
-This is great if you want to use an external mic pre or have some other line level source.
+Direct in does the opposite and is designed to feed the signal into your mixer while bypassing the input stage.
+This is great if you want to use an external mic pre or have some other line-level source.

 Here are our insert direct in cables:

-Is there anything more about inserts you wish we’d further elaborate on, in another post?
-Or another topic you’d like an explanation of?
+Is there anything more about inserts you wish we’d further elaborate on in another post?
+Or another topic you’d like an explanation for?